moinwiki/moin/docs/admin/configure.rst

 * `before` is usually used to force stuff (e.g. if you want to give some wiki admin all permissions no matter what)
-* `default` is behaviour if nothing special has been specified (no ACL in item metadata)
+* `default` is the behavior if nothing special has been specified (no ACL in item metadata)
-* `after` is (rarely) used to "not forget something unless otherwise specified".
+* `after` is rarely used.
+When it is, it's used to "not forget something unless otherwise specified".

 When configuring content ACLs, you can choose between standard (flat) ACL processing and hierarchic ACL processing.
-Hierarchic processing means that subitems inherit ACLs from their parent items if they have no own ACL.
+Hierarchic processing means that subitems inherit ACLs from their parent items if they don't have an ACL.

-Note: while hierarchic ACLs are rather convenient sometimes, they make the system more complex.
+Note that while hierarchic ACLs are rather convenient sometimes, they make the system more complex.
 You have to be very careful with potential permissions changes happening due to changes in the hierarchy, like when you create, rename or delete items.